Pustelto/personal_web/src/blog/5-easy-steps-to-improve-accessibility/index.md

 ---
 title: 5 easy steps to improve accessibility.
 twitter: "5 easy steps to improve accessibility by @pustelto"
 twitterCta: "Let me know on Twitter what would you like to learn next about accessibility?
-Or what do you struggle most with?
+What do you struggle most with?
 Looking forward for your answers."
 tags: ["Front-end", "Accessibility"]
 excerpt: "Accessibility is a broad topic.
 But getting started doesn't have to be difficult.
 In this article I will show you five ways how to kick-start your accessibility efforts."
 date: 2022-04-16